amanuelak/Quizbot/README.md

 # How to use

 ![image](https://user-images.githubusercontent.com/66497192/167303596-2640e4c2-b197-4eae-bd94-2d5d68e17f22.png)
-Get your discord bot token and put it inside the SECRET.py file Run the code and it should be good to go :thumbsup:
+Get your discord bot token and put it inside the SECRET.py file <br />
+Run the code and it should be good to go :thumbsup: